wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$n_ | Prints the neutral point of the input, the neutral range and the 100% range.
 Make sure that the neutral point is the same value _$i_ shows for the speed channel when the RC stick is in idle.
 _$n int int int_ | set the neutral point to the first value and the neutral range to the second.
 The third value is the maximum deflection from neutral.
 The default value of _$n 992 30 800_ would consider all stick values from 962 to 1022 as idle and values from 162 to 1762 as thrust.
 _$N_ | Prints the neutral point and range of the ESC output pwm signal.
 _$N int int_ | sets the neutral point and range.
-The default _$N 1500 30_ creates a pwm signal with a puls width of 1500us in idle and to create movement overcomes the neutral range of the ESC by starting with 1530 (or 1470 for reverse).
-This should match the defaults of the ESC but ESC calibration is adviced.
-The better these values match the ESC, the faster the response times at start.
+The default _$N 1500 30 700_ creates a pwm signal with a puls width of 1500us in idle and to create movement overcomes the neutral range of the ESC by starting with 1530 (or 1470 for reverse).
+And 100% speed would be an output signal of 2230 and 770 in reverse.
+This should match the defaults of the ESC but running an ESC calibration is advised.
-_$p_ | Print the low endpoint, the high endpoint and the current position.
+_$p_ | Print the low endpoint, the high endpoint, the current position and the current speed via two methods.
+_$P_ | Turn on the Play function for the next few seconds.
+Hence this command has to be sent constantly to keep the play program running.
 _$r_ | Print the rotation direction, clockwise (+1) or ccw (-1).
-This is important information one the cablecam did overshoot the endpoint.
+This is important information once the cablecam did overshoot the endpoint.
 Then the controller allows driving back into the allowed range but not further outside.
-But which direction
+A value of 0 means it has not been set yet.
 _$r int_ | Sets the rotation direction.
 _$S_ | Print a summary of all settings.
 _$v_ | Print the max value the speed input signal is allowed range between the neutral point.
 With the neutral point at 992 and a speed limit of 800, the full SBus range of 192 to 1792 can be used.
 With a value of 400, everything above 50% thrust on the stick is limited to 50% max thrust.
 Note that this value controls the stick and hence is dependant on the type of input receiver.
 _$v int int_ | Sets the max speed for the operational mode and the programming mode.
 The idea is to limit the max speed when setting the endpoints as a safety precaution.
 Default is _$v 500 100_.
+_$V_ | prints the current firmware version.
 _$w_ | Write all active settings to the EEPROM from which they are loaded at boot time.
-Active settings does include everything, even the start/end points.
 _$x_ | Print the exponential factor for the thrust stick input.
 _$x double_ | Set the exponential factor for the thrust input curve.
 A common input curve is a linear relationship between the stick position and the output signal.
 100% stick means 100% output, 50% stick is 50% ouput signal.
 This behavior would require the factor to be set to 1.0.
 If the stick can send signals in 0.1% steps and the maximum RPMs are 50'000, the lowest possible resolution would be in 50RPM steps.
 Which is absolutely fine at higher speeds but at low speeds it does not allow fine control.
 The closer this factor is to zero, the fine grained low speeds can be controlled.

-Just to repeat: Every setting starting with _$1_ and below has no effect, except for the positional mode _$m 0_.
-And this mode should not be used for now.

 ### The acceleration and speed limiter